Qiskit/qiskit-basis-constructor/README.md

 ## Future work

-If this proves useful in internal alpha testing within IBM Quantum, it's likely to graduate to a public open-source beta, and then to become part of Qiskit proper.
 Assuming everything goes as planned, this may well replace the default `BasisTranslator` as the translation method for all `Target`s at some point in the future (likely Qiskit 3), and potentially for limited subsets of `Target`s sooner (e.g. for fractional-gate backends).

-If this does enter Qiskit proper, it will almost certainly be rewritten in Rust.
+When this does enter Qiskit proper, it will almost certainly be rewritten in Rust.
 The current implementation is not optimised, and does not enjoy the low-level fast-path access to the DAG data structures that other core Qiskit transpiler passes have.

 ## Copyright and licensing

+This is a Qiskit project.
 This is licensed under the terms of the Apache 2.0 licence.